 If you’ve just moved onto a new property, you’re likely awash with all your new responsibilities.
 Don’t let the duty you owe your new crawl space go overlooked.
 The sooner you’re able to assess your new crawl space for damage, the sooner you’ll be able to invest in repairs.
 Alternatively, if nothing is wrong, you can work with area professionals to determine what preventive measures may keep your home safe for years to come.

-Mold and Wood Rot
+Mold Issues Matched To Wood Rot Problems

 Similarly, high levels of humidity in your home can cause unprotected pipes to start leaking.
 Even as your water pressure drops, your water bill will rise, costing you a pretty penny.